TeamStation AI

 Start Using Science.

-This research hub is the public repository of the science and data that powers TeamStation AI—the world’s first nearshore partner that uses a quantitative, research-driven approach to build elite engineering teams in Latin America.
-We don't rent talent; we orchestrate a technical workforce graph.
+This research hub is the public repository of the science and data that powers TeamStation AI.
+We are the first nearshore partner that uses a quantitative, research driven approach to build elite engineering teams in Latin America.
+As published in our book, Platforming the Nearshore IT Staff Augmentation Industry, we do not rent talent.
+We orchestrate a technical workforce graphTechnical Workforce GraphA structured representation of every engineer's skills, cognitive profile, performance history, and cultural alignment.
+It is maintained by the platform, not by a recruiter's spreadsheet..

 The Systemic Failure of Legacy Nearshore Vendors